openhealthcare/opal/doc/docs/guides/json_api.md

 ### Adding your own APIs

-You can add your own APIs to the OPAL API namespae [from plugins](plugins.md#adding-apis) or by registering them directly with the router.
+You can add your own APIs to the OPAL API namespace [from plugins](plugins.md#adding-apis) or by registering them directly with the router.

     from rest_framework.viewsets import ViewSet